WWU Exchange in Australia:

 - Home of the prestigious Western Australia Academy of Performing Arts (WAAPA)

 - Unique coursework in such topics such as motor sports, surf science, game design, counter terrorism security & intelligence, and screen studies

 - Edith Cowan University (ECU) has a student body 27,000 with approximately 5,500 international students

 - ECU is ranked at 100 in the Times Higher Education 100 Under 50 list, which focuses on the best universities under the age of 50 years

-    - Awarded the five-star ratings for Teaching Qualilty and Graduate Satisfaction from the Good Universities Guide
+- Awarded the five-star ratings for Teaching Quality and Graduate Satisfaction from the Good Universities Guide

 is the capital of the state of Western Australia and the largest city with 1.74 million inhabitants.
-Perth is Australia's sunniest city and has been voted one of the world's most liveable cities.
+Perth is Australia's sunniest city and has been voted one of the world's most livable cities.

 The Joondalup Campus

 is the main campus and connected to downtown Perth by train.
 The Mount Lawley Campus

 is 6km from the Perth Central Business District and is home to the Western Australia Academy of Performing Arts (WAAPA).
 Students are encouraged to take courses only on one campus.